ionic-team/capacitor-docs/versioned_docs/version-v4/plugins/community.md

 [Explore the Capacitor Community &#8250;](https://github.com/capacitor-community)

+## Capawesome

+The [Capawesome](https://github.com/capawesome-team) GitHub org is another community project by one of our Ionic Developer Experts with the goal of providing awesome Capacitor plugins for the entire community.
+Among others, this includes [capacitor-firebase](https://github.com/capawesome-team/capacitor-firebase) and [capacitor-mlkit](https://github.com/capawesome-team/capacitor-mlkit).
+Check out the [Capawesome Blog](https://capawesome.io/blog/) or [Twitter](https://twitter.com/capawesomeio) to stay up to date.

 ## Cordova Ecosystem

 Capacitor has support for most Cordova plugins, so developers can use the [hundreds of existing Cordova plugins](https://cordova.apache.org/plugins/) in their Capacitor apps.
 While certain Cordova plugins are [not compatible](/docs/plugins/cordova#known-incompatible-plugins) with Capacitor, most are, so it's worth trying one if there's no existing Capacitor-specific plugin available.